 Targets need to be agreed across the road safety partnership since they specify the desired safety performance which is endorsed by governments at all levels, stakeholders and the community.
-Good practice indicates that governmental and professional consultation on road safety strategy targets is usually conducted within the national road safety coordination hierarchy followed by a public consultation process.
+Good practice indicates that governmental and professional consultation on targets forming the focus of the road safety strategy is usually conducted within the national road safety coordination hierarchy followed by a public consultation process.
 Governmental approval of the targets and national strategy is carried out within the upper tier of the multi-sectoral coordination body.
-Memoranda of understanding are used to cement working partnerships towards target delivery.
 Public service targets and annual performance agreements are means by which Government demonstrates its role and accountability for road safety responsibilities.
-Top management is fully involved in consulting on and establishing long-term goals and step-wise targets in organizations.
+Top management are fully involved in consulting on and establishing long-term goals and step-wise targets in organisations.